sofiamurga/Qiime2_AmpliconAnalysis/docs/16S/talk.md

 ---

-## In conclusion, always look at your data!
+## In conclusion, always look at your processed data!

 ---